DrDeLaBill/StorageAT/README.md

 <p align="center">Figure 2</p>

 The Page is the minimum operaded unit in the data allocation table, it has a meta-data area and a user data area.
-Each page (includeing macroblock header) saves with specially generated meta-data.
-Page code - defines the beginning of the page, Version - the library version that was used wheb writing the page, Prev page address and Next page address - the linked pages addresses, if the previously saved data exceeded the size of the area of the page, prefix and identifier - special data set by user (also stored in the macroblock header) that is uses to search for specific data in memory, CRC16 - checksum of the page (Figure 3).
+Each page (including macroblock header) saves with specially generated meta-data.
+Page code - defines the beginning of the page, Version - the library version that was used when writing the page, Prev page address and Next page address - the linked pages addresses, if the previously saved data exceeded the size of the area of the page, prefix and identifier - special data set by user (also stored in the macroblock header) that is uses to search for specific data in memory, CRC16 - checksum of the page (Figure 3).

 <img src="https://github.com/DrDeLaBill/StorageAT/assets/40359652/8636232b-68e4-49b3-bb6f-1a5a3f945f14">
 <p align="center">Figure 3</p>